noellimx/SPA/README.md

 # Build Steps and Binary

-The preconfigured build steps should run in CLion and the repository should be a CLion project. \
+The preconfigured build steps should run in CLion and (repository is a CLion project). \
 It is recommended to reload the project and build cache before development.
 See [CLion Development](#clion-development)

 The binary will be found in debug or release directory. [//]: # (Where?)